Originally published 12/15/17. Updated 1/2/21.

 I was formerly a power-user of the phrase, and I read an article a few years back exploring the folly of its overuse, and it opened my eyes to my own bad habit, which I shared with SO MANY people around me.

 Far as I can tell, in my little corner of Western civilization, people apologize way more often than is necessary.
-I wish I were a cultural psychologist, to dissect why it is people in this millennium are so quick to apologize for unnecessary reasons.
+I wish I were a cultural psychologist to dissect why people in this millennium are so quick to apologize for unnecessary reasons.

 Growing up, I was taught to apologize when I was in error.
 Treating someone poorly, lying to my parents, cheating on a test, or otherwise breaking known rules – those were justified occasions to apologize.

 These days, I hear people utter “I’m sorry” for the silliest reasons.

 When someone asks them a question, as if they should have anticipated it and answered it before it was asked.